-John Upton is a journalist who studied ecology and environmental science at James Cook University, Australia, and has a master’s degree in business.
-In California until 2012 he reported for the San Francisco Examiner and then for the Bay Citizen, when the then-startup produced content for its own website and for the local pages of the New York Times.
+John Upton is a freelance journalist specializing in science, climate, and the environment.
+He studied ecology and environmental science at James Cook University, Australia, and has a master’s degree in business.
+In California until 2012 he was a staff writer at the San Francisco Examiner and at the Bay Citizen, when the then-independent startup produced content for its own website and for the local pages of the New York Times.

 Upton’s main skills are reporting and writing, but he also has training and professional experience in photography, multimedia production and online video.
-His specialty is environmental and science coverage, enjoying nothing more than writing about ecology (hence, this wonky wildlife blog).
+He specializes in reporting on the environment and enjoys nothing more than writing about ecology (which is why this wonky wildlife blog exists).
 He has also reported extensively on politics, government and public infrastructure.

 I wake up and suck a bowl of charred asbestos through a dirty bong.